 - How are investors in cryptoassets classified and treated differently (eg, ordinary (retail), institutional, sophisticated, accredited)?

 Investors in cryptoassets are not classified or treated differently.

 Initial coin offerings

 At present, there are no rules or restrictions on the conduct of and investment in ICOs.
 While the facets of an ICO remain untested in an Indian legal context, if funds are collected to obtain a ‘coin’ (ie, a representation of value or right) to be redeemed in the future, this collection of funds, being unregulated, could contravene the Banning of Unregulated Deposit Schemes Act 2019.
 Such a contravention could result in imprisonment and a financial penalty.
-A report on Fintech related issues, released in September 2019 by an inter-ministerial committee set up by the Ministry of Finance (Department of Economic Affairs) and the Cryptocurrency Bill 2019 explicitly prohibit the use of cryptocurrency as a medium of exchange, store of value or unit of account or use as a means to raise funds.
+A report on fintech related issues, released in September 2019 by an inter-ministerial committee set up by the Ministry of Finance (Department of Economic Affairs), and the Cryptocurrency Bill 2019 explicitly prohibited the use of cryptocurrency as a medium of exchange, store of value, unit of account or its use as a means to raise funds.

 Security token offerings

 - What rules and restrictions govern the conduct of, and investment in, security token offerings (STOs)?